Sweet & Spicy Italian Sausage Lasagna

 Why did my lasagna turn out watery?

-- 1 box oven ready lasagna noodles
+- 1 box lasagna noodles (boil or oven ready)

 - 8-10 cups tomato sauce (see notes)

 - 4 cups mozzarella cheese